 The local authority should ensure that people are informed at the earliest opportunity that their needs may be assessed (or reassessed) in the future and that alternative services may then be arranged.
 It should be explained that the current situation is very unusual and that arrangements may be temporary and change when this period is over.

 It will be important to explain to people that at a future date, a view will be taken on whether their needs are eligible under the Care Act.
 This may mean that at that date the local authority may no longer believe it is necessary to meet those needs, and that if this is the case, it will be necessary to agree on alternative arrangements.

 The local authority needs to ensure that there is a clear and transparent pathway for people with care and support needs, carers, advocates and providers to quickly raise concerns should they believe either the decision or the care package is in breach of the European Convention on Human Rights and Section 59 of the Care Act (see Complaints chapter).

 The easements also relieve the local authority of the duty to undertake assessments of children transitioning to adult social care under the Care Act (see Transition to Adult Care and Support chapter).

 6. Assessments, Reviews, and Changes to Care Packages

 The Care Act allows the local authority to prioritise and review in differing ways.
 It should continue to be as flexible as possible, and ensure it stays within Government guidelines of social distancing, shielding and self-isolating.

-Section 5.1 of the COVID-19 Hospital Discharge Service Requirements already allows for a proportionate approach to Care Act duties.
+the Hospital Discharge Service: Policy and Operating Model already allows for a proportionate approach to Care Act duties.
 However, it has not removed them and the local authority should, therefore, continue to comply with them.